witek3100/AirlineManager/README.md

 # About project
-Web game where you can create and manage your own airline.
+Browser game where you can create and manage your own airline.
 Made using Django framework

 currently in development...